Skip to content

 Is University of Wisconsin-Superior Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of University of Wisconsin-Superior earn a median of $49,606, roughly in line with national averages for graduates.
+Ten years out, alumni of University of Wisconsin-Superior earn a median of $49,606, roughly in line with the national average for college graduates.

 $41,868